jfabellera/billy/routes/README.md

 ### List user expenses

 Lists all expenses of a single user.
+Returns the total number of results in the query, total amount spent, and `per_page` amount of results.

 ```
 GET /users/{username}/expenses/